twilio/twilio-csharp/README.md

     dotnet add package Twilio

+### Installing release candidates

+To use twilio-csharp release candidates with Visual Studio Code, you can use the NuGet GUI to search for and install the Twilio NuGet package and provide version as 6.0.0.
+Or, as a shortcut, simply type the following command into the Package Manager Console:

+    Install-Package Twilio -Version 6.x.x-rc.x

+If you are building with the .NET Core command line tools, then you can run the following command from within your project directory:

+    dotnet add package Twilio --version 6.x.x-rc.x

 ## Sample Usage

 The examples below show how to have your application initiate and outbound phone call and send an SMS message using the Twilio .NET helper library: